 Can't log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
-You may need to manually type $http$ or $https$ in the browser's address field.If the password for the root account is lost, the device must be reset to the factory default settings.
-See .
+You may need to manually type http or https in the browser's address field.
+If the password for the root account is lost, the device must be reset to the factory default settings.
+See Reset to factory default settings on page 61.
 The IP address has been changed by DHCP IP addresses obtained from a DHCP server are dynamic and may change.
 If the IP address has been changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
 Identify the device using its model or serial number, or by the DNS name (if the name has been configured).
 If required, a static IP address can be assigned manually.
 For instructions, go to axis.com/support.
 Certificate error when using IEEE 802.1X For authentication to work properly, the date and time settings in the Axis device must be synchronized with an NTP server.
-Go to System &gt; Date and time .
+Go to System > Date and time .